-2 Credits (1 Lecture 1 Lab 0 Shop) 3 Hrs/Wk (1 Hr.
+2 Credits (1 Lecture I Lab 0 Shop) 3 Hrs/Wk (I Hr.
 Lecture 2 Hrs.
+Lab) 15 wks

-Lab)\15 wks This course will explore the exciting industry of commercial printing.
+This course will explore the exciting industry of commercial printing.
 All aspects of this amazing industry will be presented from its roots to the present technology.
 The students will generate images by traditional and digital means and produce practical printed and bound products.
+Students will be expected to complete lab assignments in a "hands on" lab environment as well as independent work outside the classroom.

-GAT 104 Copy Preparation Techniques
+GAT 104 Typography

 This course emphasizes the study of typography and how it relates to the preparation of desktop published documents.
 Utilizing the Macintosh desktop publishing system, students will develop the ability to design and create layouts that incorporate sound typographic principles.
 GAT 105 Copy Preparation Operations must be taken concurrently.
+Students will be expected to complete lab assignments in a "hands on" lab environment as well as independent work outside the classroom.
 Co-requisite: GAT 105.